 Baden-Powell Trail is a 10.8 mile moderately trafficked out and back trail located near North Vancouver District, British Columbia, Canada that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from April until November.
+The trail is primarily used for hiking and trail running and is best used from April until November.

 This is more of a 'through a valley hike' lost of variety in terrain.
 Lots of up and down hiking.
 The change of forest composition is great between deep cove and Lynn valley.
 Hard to find the connection at Lynn valley.
 There are several spots where you can see views.

 I did this hike combined with the Deep Cove to Lynn Canyon.
 I took the bus from downtown Vancouver to Phibbs Exchange then another to Deep Cove.
 Painfree and fast.
 For my return I took the bus from Grouse to Lonsdale then hopped right onto a seabus.